Adhisaya Ulagam: Production

 Adhisaya Ulagam 3D was the first Indian 3D film that featured dinosaurs.
 The film was shot using a Dual Lens Panasonic 3D Camera.
 The dinosaurs shown in this film were created using computer animation and graphics, and a total of 15 species of dinosaurs were depicted.

 The film was produced under the banners of Tittu Productions – Dreamgate Animation.
 Shakti Scott, who directed of the film, also composed its music, wrote its screenplay, and handled editing and graphics.
 Before working on the film, Scott had worked on visual effects in a few films, including Eeram and Arundathi.

 Release and reception

 The film was released on 10 August 2012 in India.
-Before its release, Shakthi Scott promised "surprise elements" in the film.
-Upon release, Adhisaya Ulagam 3D received negative reviews from critics.
 The Times of India gave the film one out of five stars, saying the director failed as a storyteller and calling it "a bland Jurassic adventure".
 They described the film plot as a mix of those from Back to the Future and Jurassic Park and found the storytelling and graphic works unimpressive.
 They wrote, "But when even the five-year-old kids in the theatre get restless, it is a clear sign that the filmmaker has failed as a storyteller."